sidewalklabs/docs/privacy-policy.md

 ### Information Collected by Our Contractors

 We use contractors to provide us with services.
 When contractors are collecting personal information on behalf of Sidewalk, we put in place additional measures to limit the personal information provided by the contractor to Sidewalk Labs.
 For example, we may hire a survey company to carry out surveys on our behalf, and instruct the contractor to only provide us with aggregate, non-identifying information.
-In any case, we remain responsible for the personal information collected on our behalf.

 ### Analytics Services Provided by Others

 In connection with the use of our websites and services, we may allow others to provide analytics services, such as Google Analytics.
 These entities may use cookies, web beacons, and other technologies to collect information about your use of our websites and services and other websites and online services, including your IP address, web browser, device, pages viewed, time spent on pages, links clicked and conversion information.
 This information may be used by us and others to, among other things, analyze and track data, determine the popularity of certain content and better understand your online activity.
-More information about Google Analytics and Privacy is available here: <https://support.google.com/analytics/answer/6004245?hl=en>.
+More information about Google Analytics and Privacy is available [here](https://support.google.com/analytics/answer/6004245?hl=en).

 ## Use of Information